 We welcome all authors to the Harlequin community.
 The romance reading and writing community includes people of all backgrounds, communities and cultures who enjoy stories that celebrate love and happiness.
 Harlequin is committed to publishing a wide range of diverse and inclusive authors and stories so that readers see themselves reflected in the books we publish.

 We are actively looking for more story submissions from writers in underrepresented communities for all Harlequin romance lines and Carina Press.
 We welcome you to submit to your preferred romance line.
 Check out the writing guidelines for each series or submit your story here.
 Authors in underrepresented communities are welcome to include the #RomanceIncludesYou hashtag with the title of their manuscript so that editors can easily see it for review.

 We’re reaching out to writers in various ways:

-- Harlequin editors participate in conferences promoting diversity in publishing to meet writers and hear their story pitches – in person and virtually.
-See where we’re going to be next.
+- Harlequin editors participate in writers conferences promoting diversity in publishing to meet writers and hear their story pitches – in person and virtually.
+See where we’re going to be this year.

-- Our editors take part in #DVpit and other story pitch events on Twitter that connect editors with underrepresented voices.
+- Editors take part in online story pitch events that connect editors with authors in underrepresented communities.

 - Editors reach out directly to authors and agents we are interested in working with to bring more diverse voices and stories to Harlequin readers.